-If you have chosen an electrical generator, it is located in a special compartment below the motor home floor and behind the front tire on the driver's side.
+If you have chosen an electrical generator for your Cruise Master, it is located in a special compartment below the motor home floor and behind the front tire on the driver's side of the motor home.
+On the Impulse, the optional electrical generator is located behind the front hood door.